spxtr/os/readme.md

 * Missing files currently halt the program.
   * Missing scenery should be replaced with a placeholder or nothing at all.
   * Missing textures should use a default.
-* Optimize scenery drawing by using SpriteBatches.
-Consider making an atlas.
 * Make sure we're loading the appropriate version of files where we have both `.png` and `.bmp`.
 * Some scenery are incorrectly scaled.
 It might be due to loading the wrong